andikariskysururi/Hand-Written-Recognition/README.md

 ## Handwritten Recognition with CNNs

 Welcome to the Handwritten Recognition repository!
-This project focuses on leveraging Convolutional Neural Networks (CNNs) to recognize handwritten content, such as digits, letters, or even entire words.
+This project focuses on leveraging Convolutional Neural Networks (CNNs) to recognize handwritten content, such as digits.
 Whether you're a researcher, developer, or enthusiast, this repository provides tools and resources to explore the fascinating world of handwritten recognition.

 ### Features